AlejandroUPC/pisos_scrapper/README.md

 1. Commons: Basic functions or dictionaries of the code that are called multiple times.

-2. Configuration: The configuration dictionary, initialzing the configuraiton objects and the requierements.
+2. Configuration: The configuration dictionary, initialzing the configuraiton objects !**Please take the time and check the parameters before running the code for first time **!.

 3. Data access: All the operations regarding the data access for the project, mostly html requests.